MZuhairKhan/The-Third-Kind/README.md

 Let us know by creating an issue on Github or sending us an [email](mailto:khanmohammadzuhair@gmail.com).

+---

+# Credits

-bonus challenge was inspired by college club hackathon [problem](https://github.com/Quantum-Computing-Club-IIITDWD/QCCHackathon-2022)
+Bonus challenge was inspired by a college club hackathon [problem](https://github.com/Quantum-Computing-Club-IIITDWD/QCCHackathon-2022).
+Check it out!